Market Intelligence

 INTERVIEW ANGLE

-When asked about the macro environment, lead with the Fed's rate path and its direct impact on deal activity — "With rates holding at 5.25–5.50% and two cuts potentially on the horizon, we're seeing sponsors manage deal timing carefully around refinancing windows."
-Connect the 10-year yield to valuation multiples: higher for longer means continued DCF compression on long-duration growth assets, which is why strategic M&A by cash-rich corporates is outpacing financial sponsor activity right now.
+When asked about the macro environment, lead with the Fed's on-hold posture and its direct impact on deal activity — "With rates holding at 4.25–4.50% and the market pricing limited cuts, we're in a higher-for-longer regime that compresses LBO returns and forces sponsors to be more selective on entry multiples."
+Connect the 10-year yield to valuation multiples: sustained elevated rates mean continued DCF compression for long-duration growth assets, which is why strategic M&A by cash-rich corporates is outpacing financial sponsor activity right now.
+Tariffs add a second layer — cross-border deal structuring has become more complex as buyers underwrite trade policy risk into deal economics.

 Credit Markets